-FNF Group Common Stock, \$0.0001 par value FNFV Group Common Stock, \$0.0001 par value
+FNF Group Common Stock, \$0.0001 par value

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K, or any amendment to this Form 10-K. o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Name of Each Exchange on Which Registered

+New York Stock Exchange

+FNFV Group Common Stock, \$0.0001 par value New York Stock Exchange Securities registered pursuant to S Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known state.
+Yes \square No \square seasoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to Act.
+Yes \square No \boxtimes file reports pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed all rep Exchange Act of 1934 during the preceding 12 months (or for suc reports), and (2) has been subject to such filing requirements for th ch shorter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted ele Interactive Data File required to be submitted and posted pursuant to the preceding 12 months (or for such shorter period that the registra Rule 405 of Regulation S-T (§ 232.405 of this chapter) during Indicate by check mark if disclosure of delinquent filers pursual herein, and will not be contained, to the best of registrant's knowled by reference in Part III of this Form 10-K, or any amendment to the lge, in definitive proxy or information statements incorporated Indicate by check mark whether the registrant is a large accelerate reporting company.
+See the definitions of "large accelerated file Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer \square Accelerated filer o

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o
+Large accelerated filer ☑ Accelerated filer □ Smaller reporting company □ Non-accelerated filer □ (Do not check if a smaller reporting company)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵
+Yes \square No \square